Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 Insert your account credentials and click the “Sign in” button.
 Voila, you're in! :tada:

 You just created your profile.
-But that’s just the beginning of the journey.
+But this is just the beginning of the journey.
 Complete your account by adding profile and cover pictures, the cover statement, profile description and any special facts.
 You can also add awards and your projects to your profile.

 [Click here](/completing-profiles/features) for more information on completing your account.
 Feel free to contact us on social media for further assistance.